mikiera/Life/src/README.txt

     Next the game will prompt you for each player's name and whether the player is a human or not.
-Non human players are an AI that takes turn and decision automatically.
+Non human players are an AI that take a turn and decision automatically.

     Playing by yourself, but want a
     companion?
 Choose one of two players and make one of them the AI!